Netflix/falcor/_includes/homepage-getting-started.md

 npm install falcor-router --save
 ~~~

 Then install express and falcor-express.
-Support for restify is also available, as is support for hapi via a [third-party implementation](https://github.com/dzannotti/falcor-hapi).
+Support for [restify](https://github.com/netflix/falcor-restify) is also available.

 ~~~bash
 npm install express --save